Lambdish/phunctional/docs/functions/filter_indexed.md

 ## Description
 Iterates over each value in the collection passing them to the callback function.
 If the callback function returns true, the current value from collection is returned into the result collection.
 Keys are preserved.
+You can use the `key` to filter.

 ## Parameters